GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 ###### Pet Detail Screen
-- There is a link to the weight record screen.
+- There is a link to the weight Record screen.
 (Link2 is for exercise)
-- Birth date is displayed.
+- Birthday is displayed.
 - The latest weight is displayed.

-Next,  make this screen
+Next, let's create this screen
 ![bg right h:700px](images/2021-10-22-04-07-06.png)

 ---